samxbrown/Sams_Regex_Tutorial/Develop/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+The Author of this Gist is Sam Brown.
+Please review the link below to view other codebases made by the author. https://github.com/samxbrown